datawire/ambassador-docs/topics/running/services/ext_authz.md

 ### The `proto: http` Protocol

-External services for `proto: http` are often easier to implement, but have several limitations, compared to `proto: grpc`:
+External services for `proto: http` are often easier to implement, but have several limitations compared to `proto: grpc`:
  - The list of headers that the external auth service is interested in reading must be known ahead of time, in order to set `allow_request_headers`.
 Inspecting headers that are not known ahead of time requires instead using `proto: grpc`.
  - The list of headers that the external auth service would like to set or modify must be known ahead of time, in order to set `allow_authorization_headers`.
 Setting headers that are not known ahead of time requires instead using `proto: grpc`.
  - When returning a direct HTTP response, the HTTP status code cannot be 200 or in the 5XX range.
-Intercepting with a 200 of 5XX response requires instead using `proto: grpc`.
+Intercepting with a 200 or 5XX response requires instead using `proto: grpc`.

 #### The Request From Ambassador to the External Auth Service